jrg1k/conf/README.md

-Configuration files and instructions for linux systems
+## My config files for different systems and software